Jinger Vuole Reminisces About Her Wedding With Never Before Seen Home Footage

 Jinger Vuolo chose sister Jessa Seewald for the special role in the wedding because the two are very close in age and have always been extremely close.
 Fans of the show will remember Jinger Vuolo crying at Jessa’s wedding, as she would now be entering into a new chapter of her life without Jessa constantly by her side.

-Last Tuesday, in a Counting On clip, Jeremy and Jinger Vuolo opened up the audience, revealing even more details about their wedding, which took place at the Cathedral of the Ozarks at John Brown University in Siloam Springs, Arkansas.
+Last Tuesday, in a Counting On clip, Jeremy and Jinger Vuolo opened up to the audience, revealing even more details about their wedding, which took place at the Cathedral of the Ozarks at John Brown University in Siloam Springs, Arkansas.

 Jinger Vuolo revealed that she wasn’t picky like a lot of brides are.
 Instead, she left a lot of things up to the wedding planner, whom she referred to as “Ms. Cindy.”
 She even allowed her to take the reigns of her wedding bouquet, something many brides would be totally reticent to do.